 8.1c Describe the different roles in general terms that have been created to provide access to the system?
 For example, certain users may have "read-only" access while others may be permitted to make certain amendments or changes to the information.

-There are several roles that users choose when requesting access to the application and are as follows:
+The roles in EDIS are views that users choose when requesting access to the application and are as follows: